Jhyun17/DeYO/README.md

 ```
 @inproceedings{
     lee2024entropy,
-    title={Entropy is not Enough for Test-time Adaptation: From the Perspective of Disentangled Factors},
+    title={Entropy is not Enough for Test-Time Adaptation: From the Perspective of Disentangled Factors},
     author={Jonghyun Lee and Dahuin Jung and Saehyung Lee and Junsung Park and Juhyeon Shin and Uiwon Hwang and Sungroh Yoon},
     booktitle={The Twelfth International Conference on Learning Representations},
     year={2024},